 LLC paperwork is something that many business owners have to do at some point.

-These forms typically need to include your company's name and address as well as contact information for a person authorized to receive legal documents on behalf of the business should it ever become necessary.
+These forms normally include your company's name and address as well as the phone number and email address of a person authorized to accept legal documents on your behalf should the need arise.

 In some cases, you might also have to include other specific details about your company, such as its purpose and registered agent (the individual who will accept any official mail that is sent).